ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Case study:** In-depth analysis of an instance of a chosen subject to draw insights that inform theory, practice or decision-making.

-**CDLA:** Community Data License Aggrement
+**CDLA:** Community Data License Agreement

 **Chief Data Officer (CDO):** An emerging role responsible for overseeing data-related initiatives, governance, and strategies, ensuring that data plays a central role in digital transformation efforts.

-**Chief Information Officer (CIO):** An executive who is responsible for managing an organization's information technologh and computer systems, contributing to technology-related aspects of digital transformation.
+**Chief Information Officer (CIO):** An executive who is responsible for managing an organization's information technology and computer systems, contributing to technology-related aspects of digital transformation.

 **Classification models:** Are used to predict whether some information or data belongs to a category or class.